How Often Do You Take a Cat to the Vet?

 How Often Should Your Cat See a Vet?

 As licensed veterinarians, we recommend annual wellness exams for healthy adult cats, which are between 1 and 7 years old.
 However, kittens, senior cats (over 7 years old), or cats with underlying health issues should see a veterinarian more frequently.

 Here's a general guideline on how often different groups of cats should visit the vet:

 Kitten Vet Visit Frequency

-Kittens should be seen by the vet several times in the first year of life, usually starting around 8 weeks of age.
+Kittens should be seen several times in the first year of life, usually starting around 8 weeks of age.
 They will need a series of vaccinations, deworming, and a thorough physical exam.

 Additionally, discussions about spaying or neutering and dietary needs should occur during these visits.

 An adult cat should typically visit the vet once a year for a thorough physical examination, dental check, and vaccinations as needed.
 This annual exam allows your vet to detect any potential health problems early.

 Senior Cats (7 years and older) Vet Visit Frequency